roryhr/website/content/pages/about.md

 Title: About

-Rory Hartong-Redden is a senior data scientist and technical manager in Boulder, Colorado.
+Rory Hartong-Redden is a senior data scientist in Boulder, Colorado.
-He's worked with lots of data using lots of Python.
+He's worked with all kinds of data leveraging his background in physics and engineering.
+More importantly, he gets stuff done by building and deploying machine learning models.

 # Resume
 [Resume](https://github.com/roryhr/resume/raw/master/rhartong_redden_resume.pdf)